Use This Simple Tool To Grow A Healthier Garden And Lower Your Water Bill

 Smart Technology

-Smart technology is a rapidly growing trend among those who want to outfit their homes with interconnected systems that automate appliances.
-Even hose timers can harness this technology to be accessible through Wi-Fi and Bluetooth connections.
+Smart technology is being rapidly adopted by those who want to outfit their homes with interconnected systems that automate appliances (or even help their gardens run on autopilot!).
+Even hose timers can harness this technology, offering remote access via Wi-Fi and Bluetooth connections.

-• WiFi-enabled smart hose timers connect to a smartphone or smart-home device using the home’s Wi-Fi.
-This allows them to communicate with digital devices so you can set or adjust watering schedules through your phone, tablet, or via voice commands with a compatible smart-home device.
+• Wi-Fi–enabled smart hose timers connect to a smartphone or smart-home device using the home’s Wi-Fi.
+This allows them to communicate with digital devices so that users can set or adjust watering schedules through a phone, tablet, or via voice commands with a compatible smart-home device.

 • Bluetooth-enabled smart hose timers also function through a connection with a digital device.
-Using Bluetooth, you can communicate with an app to adjust the watering schedule from a smartphone or table.
-However, this technology typically requires the device to be within about 150 feet of the timer.
+Using Bluetooth, users can communicate with an app to adjust the watering schedule from a smartphone or table.
+However, this technology typically requires the device to be within about 150 feet of the timer—sometimes much closer.

 Water Source